from the world's big

-Last week, in The New York Times, David Brooks wrote a scathing review of today’s Republican Party.
+Back in 2015, David Brooks wrote a scathing review of the Republican Party in The New York Times.
 Following “a long chain of rhetorical excesses, mental corruptions and philosophical betrayals,” Brooks wrote, the GOP has “abandoned traditional conservatism for right-wing radicalism” and “the jaw-dropping incompetence” of figures like Donald Trump and Ben Carson.
 The turn away from true conservative principles has been accompanied by a disavowal of cool-headedness and an embrace of a “rhetorical tone [that] has grown ever more bombastic, hyperbolic, and imbalanced.”

 Brooks’ portrait of Republicans is deeply grim.
 Yet its central contention might be a touch hyperbolic itself.
 Is it really the case that Rush Limbaugh is responsible for ushering in an era of hotheaded radicalism and sweeping out measured, austere, true conservatism?
 Were conservatives ever such dependable purveyors of wisdom and gravitas?